-Becky Prestwich is a regular writer on Doctors – as well as having written 9x episodes for Holby City.
+Becky Prestwich is a regular writer on Doctors and Casualty – as well as having written 9x episodes for Holby City.
 She has written five Afternoon Dramas for BBC Radio 4 – including Just The Three Of Us – nominated for a Tinniswood Award for best audio drama.
-She has written for BBC3 and has an orginal crime drama in development with Lime Pictures.
+She has written for BBC3 and has an original pilot in development with Rollem Productions.
 As a playwright, she specialises in work with community casts and in non-traditional theatre spaces, including Chip Shop Chips (Box of Tricks Theatre), Under the Market Roof (Junction 8 Theatre) and One Night in Bolton (Octagon Theatre).
 Becky is currently an Associate Playwright at Box of Tricks Theatre.